 Ever wondered if the technology we use to shape an athletes’ performance gives the best ability for motor learning?
 Well in essence that is one question of my PhD research topic.
 Sigrist and colleagues in 2012 performed a literature review targeted at feedback mechanisms for motor learning.
 Their whole literature review was summed up, might I add brilliantly, by one diagram.

-So on the whole is our technologies feedback mechanisms aiding our athletes learning?
+So, on the whole, is our technologies feedback mechanisms aiding our athletes learning?
 Probably not.
-We see coaches consistently using terminal, or delayed, video feedback post session or post game to provide elite athletes a feedback tool to learn from.
-However as task complexity for an elite athlete is extremely high we see from the diagram the literature proven effectiveness of this feedback strategy is very low.
+We see coaches consistently using terminal, or delayed, video feedback post session or post game to provide elite athletes with a feedback tool to learn from.
+However, as task complexity for an elite athlete is extremely high we see from the diagram the literature proven effectiveness of this feedback strategy is very low.

 - Sigrist, G. Rauter, R. Riener, and P. Wolf, “Augmented visual, auditory, haptic, and multimodal feedback in motor learning: A review,” Psychonomic Bulletin & Review, vol. 20, no. 1, pp. 21–53, Feb.
 2013.